a-l-h/splunk-app-proper-alerts/doc/kpis.rst

    (e.g. outputlookup).
 These alerts should be checked.

 .. warning:: These additonal checks are global, meaning dashboard's top filters does not apply.

+.. tip:: Click on an alert row to open it in the ``Inventory`` dashboard.